163rd Fighter Squadron: Tactical Air Command

 The squadron started receiving their first F-16C/D Fighting Falcon aircraft in 1991.
 These were of the block 25 type, replacing the venerable F-4E in the air defense and attack roles with the retirement of the Phantom.
 The transition process was quite fast since the first F-16s arrived in October 1991 and the last F-4 flight was on 21 January 1992.
 The first four F-16Cs were from the 50th Tactical Fighter Wing, Hahn Air Base, Germany.
-Twenty additional aircraft were received: twelve more from Hahn Air Base, seven from 363rd Fighter Wing, Shaw Air Force Base, South Carolina, and one from the 184th Fighter Group, McConnell Air Force Base, Kansas when the 184th converted to B-1B Lancer bombers.
+Twenty additional aircraft were received: twelve more from Hahn Air Base, seven from 363rd Fighter Wing, Shaw Air Force Base, South Carolina, and one from the 184th Fighter Group, McConnell Air Force Base, Kansas when the 184th converted to Rockwell B-1B Lancer bombers.

 Air Combat Command

-In 1992 with the end of the Cold War, Tactical Air Command was inactivated and the Air Force reorganized its combat forces, with Air Combat Command (ACC) being established on 1 June as a successor organization to TAC and Strategic Air Command (SAC).
-The Air National Guard was assigned a new priority, taking over the Air Defense Mission of Air Defense, Tactical Air Command (ADTAC), which had replaced Aerospace Defense Command in 1979.
+In 1992 with the end of the Cold War, Tactical Air Command (TAC) was inactivated and the Air Force reorganized its combat forces, with Air Combat Command being established on 1 June as a successor organization to TAC and Strategic Air Command.
+The Air National Guard was assigned a new priority, taking over the Air Defense Mission of Air Defense, Tactical Air Command, which had replaced Aerospace Defense Command in 1979.

 In the case of the 163rd, this was already the case in the F-4 and even in the F-100 days.
 In the early days of F-16 operations the emphasis was more on air defense than on the attack role.
 With the absence of modern targeting pods the deployment of air-to-ground weapons was somewhat hampered since other units had to be called upon to perform the target designation.